-Voter Rolls and Voter Purging - Democracy Explainer
+Voter Rolls and Voter Purging: An Explainer

 Voter rolls are voter registration lists – the list of actively registered voters who can vote in an upcoming election within a particular jurisdiction.
 The list of registered voters is incredibly important as it informs whether or not a voter can cast a ballot based on whether their name appears on the list.
 Voter rolls are maintained by local and state governments.